certtools/ieps/009/README.md

   * Machine-readable fields can still be used to retrieve additional information, e.g. query vulnerability databases for advisory URL or CPE product dictionary to get the human-readable product name.
+  * As there is an open discussion about a severity field [[8]](https://github.com/certtools/intelmq/issues/2365), it's not a part of this IEP.
+However, if introduced, it can be used to mark the severity of a vulnerability.

 Thus, the following new fields are proposed: